Pepper Money (UK) Conveyancing Lender Panel Compliance Tool

 FAQs for the Pepper Money (UK) Conveyancing Panel from members of the public

-I do hope you can help me.
-My conveyancer is informing me me that he is legally obliged to apply for a Local Authority search as the firm are on the Pepper Money (UK) solicitor panel.
-Is this really necessary?
+can you help?
+My solicitor is assuring me that she is duty-bound to conduct a Local Authority search because the firm are on the Pepper Money (UK) approved lawyer panel.
+Is my lawyer correct?

 Unfortunately both you and your lawyer have little choice here.
-As you are taking a mortgage with Pepper Money (UK) your lawyer has to comply with their conditions as set out in their version of the CML Conveyancing Handbook.
+Given that you are taking out a loan with Pepper Money (UK) your lawyer has to comply with their conditions as set out in their version of the CML Conveyancing Handbook.
 Your lawyer would have previously signed the Terms and Conditions of Pepper Money (UK)’s conveyancing panel appointment which obliges them to follow the CML Handbook requirements last updated Pepper Money (UK). even if you were a cash buyer you would be ill advised not to carry out a local authority search.

 I am buying a property where the roof has a solar panel.
 Solicitors conducting should look into this right?
 Will my lender Pepper Money (UK) be concerned

 As your lender is Pepper Money (UK) your lawyer must to check the Pepper Money (UK) conveyancing instructions contained in the Part of CML Handbook for Pepper Money (UK) .
 The CML Handbook contains minimum requirements for solar panel roof-space leases, and solicitors are required to report to Pepper Money (UK) where a lease does not meet these requirements.
 The requirements relate to the installation of panels on properties in England and Wales.
-The CML are developing guidance for Northern Ireland and Scotland.
+Requirements for Scotland are due in the near future.

 Copyright © Lexsure Limited, 2025